delvedor/find-my-way/README.md

 <a name="shorthand-methods"></a>
 ##### Shorthand methods
 If you want an even nicer api, you can also use the shorthand methods to declare your routes.

+For each HTTP supported method, there's the shorthand method.
+For example:
 ```js
 router.get(path, handler [, store])
 router.delete(path, handler [, store])